Table of Contents

-Drinking in excess of these guidelines may result in an alcohol use disorder, or AUD.
+Drinking in excess of these guidelines may result in an alcohol use disorder or AUD.

 - Had times when you ended up drinking more, or longer than you intended?

-- More than once wanted to cut down or strop drinking, or tried to, but couldn’t?
+- More than once wanted to cut down or stop drinking, or tried to, but couldn’t?

 - Spent a lot of time drinking?
 Or being sick or getting over the after effects?